 Simple graphic design principles applied to your reporting documents will ensure readability and maximize learning.
 You can use design elements and visual depictions of your data to assist the reader.

-Please also refer to the task visualizing data to find options.
+Also refer to the task visualising data to find methods.

 Resources